-Sébastien Van Elverdinghe discussed his approach to the creation of awesome 3d rocks by making a bunch of photos.
-For a more detailed look, check out his tutorial here gumroad.com/sebvhe.
+Sébastien Van Elverdinghe discussed his approach to the creation of awesome 3d assets by taking a bunch of photos and doing some magic.

 Hi, I’m Sébastien, I am from Brussels, Belgium, home of the best fries, beers and chocolate!
 I am currently working as an environment artist at Starbreeze Studios, Stockholm, Sweden.
 I have previously worked at Playground Games on Forza Horizon 3 which was for me a great opportunity to implement photogrammetry into a AAA game.

 I have been playing a lot with photogrammetry over the last 4 years.
 I quickly started focusing on textures and materials which were pretty unheard of back then.
 About a year ago, I released a tutorial on How to Make Textures From Photogrammetry.

 Even though my workflow changed a bit since the time of writing, it is still relevant to what I am going to say today.
 If you find anything unclear in this interview it is likely to be explained in details on my tutorial here: https://gumroad.com/sebvhe

 My very first tileable scan in 2014 (left) and one of my latest rock scans (right)

 It’s probably because people only think of photogrammetry as a way to get a static scanned mesh into a game.
 Whenever they try to make scanned environments, they always have to deal with massive 4-16k unique textures on unique very non-modular meshes.
 A good example of this would be the UE4 Kite demo.
 While this is fine for cinematics like Kite, I think it’s a pretty bad approach for realtime applications, especially on large surfaces.